sapmentors/cds-scp-api/examples/CAP/CapMSGraphCdsService.md

 # CDS-SCP-API CAP Examples

+## Prerequisites

+Before you can start this example, you need to setup your environment in Microsoft Azure and the SAP Cloud Platform Destination services as written on this [page](../../docs/InternetAPIforAzure.md).

 ## Userlist from Microsoft Azure Active Directory as CAP CDS External Service

 - Create a new folder and enter the new folder